yw110-1/Time-Series-Momentum-Strategy/README.md

 # Time-Series-Momentum-Strategy
 This repository is designed for final project of STAT 649: Quantitative Financial Risk Management, Rice University.
 Our topic is Trading Strategy Research – Time Series Momentum.
-We performed the backtest on several momentum strategies and reported their performances.
+We performed the backtest on several momentum strategies: TSMOM, TSMOM with Volatility Adjustment, RSI, MACD and reported their performances.

+## Instructor
+Wentao Zhao, wz55@rice.edu

 ## Collaborators
 - Iris Wu, yw110@rice.edu